This Tips For Getting Started On Weight Watchers post is not officially associated with Weight Watchers (WW).

 So if you and your husband are both beginning the program together, you won’t get the same number of points.

 The points also vary per program.
-Weight Watchers has a ton of plan options (Freestyle, the new MyWW Plans: Green, Blue, and Purple, and more).
+Weight Watchers has a ton of plan options (Freestyle, the new MyWW Plans: Green, Blue, and Purple, and more — the program does change a lot).
 So you have to choose the best plan for you.

 You will get daily points, but you will also get an allotment of weekly points.
 That way, if you end up having a cheat day and you go over your daily points, you can borrow from your weekly points.